 3. Competitor search visibility.
-Since the search visibility score is calculated for each search engine separately, you can actually view the visibility chart of your direct rivals by selecting a project and going to Competitors → All competitors.
+Since the SEO visibility score is calculated for each search engine separately, you can actually view the visibility chart of your direct rivals by selecting a project and going to Competitors → All competitors.
 When evaluating the search visibility of your own site, you can also throw the visibility data on your competitors into the mix to get a more profound understanding of the overall search dynamics.

 Setting up the visibility chart display in the SE Ranking

 The chart you see at the top of the page on the Dashboard has four options (Average position, Traffic forecast, Search visibility and % in TOP 10), but it can be configured to display the search visibility chart by default.
 To do this, go to Settings → Dashboard → Chart on Dashboard by default and select “Search visibility”.

 The search visibility data on your site combined with that of your main competitors allows you to set clear priorities regarding the keywords you want to rank higher in search, as well as track visibility dynamics, and, consequently, adjust your SEO strategy.
 All this can be easily done using SE Ranking tools.

 Here’s to your websites getting higher rankings and seeing improved visibility!
 If you’re not yet using SE Ranking to tackle your day-to-day SEO activity — try it now!
 Trial access is completely free of charge.